-- 1936 Tasmanian wolf -- extinct from hunting, habitat loss, and competition with dogs
+- 1936 Thylacine (Tasmanian tiger or wolf) – extinct from hunting, habitat loss, and competition with dogs

 Recent studies estimate about eight million species on Earth, of which at least 15,000 are threatened with extinction.
 It’s hard to pinpoint the exact extinction rate because many endangered species have not been identified or studied yet.
 A number of scientists grapple with improving methods for estimating extinction rates.